y21/dash/progress.md

 ## Progress
 dash tries to support most/all of ECMA-262 version 3, with additional ES5/6 features.
+This file should give you a short overview of what's missing but will likely be implemented in the future.
+This is a non exhaustive list.

 - [ ] Primitives
   - [x] Double quote strings